heisian/hacking-the-kernel/README.md

-# hacking-the-kernel theme
+# Hacking the Kernel Atom Syntax Theme

-A black & green Atom syntax theme for your late-night coding sessions...
+A black & green theme for your late-night coding sessions...

 Satiate your old-school CRT nostalgia!